NoahBurkholder/wiki-noah/docs/code.md

 }
 ```

 Amazing!
 Efficient.
 Easy to read.
 No confusing nesting at all.
-Imagine how you'd have to do this in the Update() loop alone.
+Additionally, this happens asynchronously, which - unless you're doing very graceful frame-dependent operations - is basically always wanted.

 ### Custom Loops